 Smooth Sweet Cicely (Osmorhiza longistylis)

-Smooth Sweet Cecily is a native, perennial wildflower in Wisconsin.
-It grows one to three feet tall.
-Its white flowers are 1/8 inch wide, and arranged in flat clusters (umbels) at the top of the plant and the ends of branching stems.
-Each flower has five white petals, five white-tipped stamens, and two white styles that exceed the length of the petals.
-The leaves are three to six inches long, They are broad, compound, and fern-like.
-They are divided into three parts, with each part further subdivided into segments.
-The overall appearance is lush and delicate, providing a lovely backdrop for the plant’s fragrant white flowers.
-Its native habitats include rich woods and wooded slopes.
-(LS)
+Smooth sweet cicely (Osmorhiza glabrata) is a native, perennial wildflower in Wisconsin, typically reaching heights of one to three feet.
+It produces small, white flowers about 1/8 inch wide, which are arranged in flat clusters (umbels) at the top of the plant and along branching stems.
+Each flower consists of five white petals, five white-tipped stamens, and two elongated white styles that exceed the length of the petals.
+The leaves are lush, fern-like, and compound, measuring three to six inches in length.
+They are divided into three parts, with each section further subdivided into smaller segments, creating an intricate and delicate appearance.
+This plant thrives in rich woods and wooded slopes, preferring moist, well-drained soil with shade to partial shade, and it serves as an important food source for pollinators such as bees, flies, wasps, and moths.